approvals/ApprovalTests.cpp/doc/Tutorial.md

 ![New Failure](/doc/images/tutorial/01_new_failure.png?raw=true)

 On the left hand side, we will see the actual received result, `Hello Approvals`.
 It is what we want, so we are going to approve it.
-To do that, click the "All Right" button (or copy and paste the text to the other side)
+To do that, click the "All Right" button (or copy and paste the text from the left => right side).

 ![Approving](/doc/images/tutorial/02_approving.png?raw=true)